Best Travel Debit Card for Japan for Australians (2026): Up vs Wise, ATM Fees & Suica Tips

 - Install your eSIM before you fly.

-- Decide how you will handle IC cards so you are not solving that tired at the airport.
+- Decide how you’ll handle IC cards so you’re not solving that tired at the airport.

 - Only buy a JR Pass after pricing your actual route.